markekraus/2017NovemberWebCmdletsTalk/PITCHME.md

 ### No `New-WebServiceProxy`

-* depended on `System.Web.Services.dll` not available in CoreFX
+* Depended on `System.Web.Services.dll` not available in CoreFX
 * Low priority
 * Up For Grabs!